© 2018 - International Centre for Investigative Reporting

 Subsequently, several media houses published stories based on the education statistics, quoting NBS on the substantial drop in preschool enrolment in 2016.

 A FACT CHECK by the ICIR showed that the education statistics was highly inaccurate and misleading.
-Rather than the reports that enrolment decreased drastically in 2016, evidence point out that enrolment in early childhood education has been steadily growing since 2001.
+Rather than the reports that enrolment decreased drastically in 2016, evidence indicates that enrolment in early childhood education has been steadily growing since 2001.

 After the ICIR fact-checked the education statistics, NBS pulled it down secretly.